airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 The HMAC key is wrong.

 - Make sure the HMAC key is created for the BigQuery service account, and the service account has permission to access the GCS bucket and path.

+**Connection Failure Errors:**

+Pickling client object errors are related to not having staging enabled.
+When the error `Pickling client objects is explicitly not supported` appears in a failed log connection, enable GCS staging in your BigQuery destination connector and re-run your sync.

 ## Tutorials